kiddouk/blog/_posts/2014-02-01-how-i-boost-my-productivity-as-a-developer.md

 reasons:

 1. I want to be able to forget my TODO list.
-A moleskin notebook is easily transportable, yet, you wont have it with you all the time.
+A moleskin notebook is transportable, yet, you wont have it with you all the time.
 2. I want to re-write tasks that I postpone because.

 Re-writing the tasks that you haven't done yesterday to your today's list gives you the real importance of a task.
 If you haven't done it, it may not be that important.
 Can it be postponed even further ?
-Or on the contrary, you realize that things will burn if you don't do that task this morning.
+Or you realize that things will burn if you don't do that task this morning.
 By re-writing, you re-assess the importance of a task.

 ## There is two level of importance only ##

-I usually see people categorizing things like "not important", "not so important", "important", "very important", "urgent".
+I tend to see people categorizing things like "not important", "not so important", "important", "very important", "urgent".
 This is the wrong way.
 It should be "to be done" and "URGENT".
-I treat any "URGENT" as the next coming task, dis-regarding the others.
+I treat any "URGENT" as the next coming task, disregarding the others.
 If it's _urgent_, it's your priority number #1.
 If it's "to be done" (that's why it's on your list after all) you have to do it as soon as there is no urgent matter.
 That's it.
 Don't spend 2 hours categorizing your tasks.
 You